 Before we save, we’re going to pause the recording; it’s helpful that we’re not adding extra audio.
 Select the recording name in the main screen.
 The red indicator will disappear, and the word Paused appears and the clock pauses.

 Now, press the save icon (it’s an arrow pointing down into a box) which is to the right of the name of the recording.
 The browser immediately starts saving the file.

 Normally, the Chrome browser saves to your nominated Downloads folder automatically.
 But yours might be set up to ask every time you save a file.
 You can change this in the browser’s own settings.

-When the download has completed, open the file.
-The easiest way is to select the newly downloaded file within the browser.
+When the save has completed, open the file.
+The easiest way is to select the newly saved file within the browser.
 It’s a Zip file, and most systems (such as Microsoft Windows in our illustration) will open the file like a folder and show you the contents.

 Open the files in your audio editor, such as Audacity.
 Double-clicking may be enough, otherwise you could consider dragging them into the app.

 And that’s our multitrack recording.
 Now, with the basics in place, let’s look at some best practices and advanced usage.

 For peace of mind, you can save at any time, even while the recording continues.

 In fact, we recommend you do this at the start of your session, as it’s a great time to check everything is in place.